gisma-courses/LV-uav-workflow/morea/UAVFieldwork/experience-fw-11.md

 ### Explanation of the used arguments

 * *useMP = TRUE*   is the switch to activate and QGroundCOntrol or Missionplanner task file
-* *demFn = filname* set path and file name to the used DEM
+* *demFn = filenameDEM* set path and file name to the used DEM
-* *surveyArea = fa* set path and file name of the QGroundControl flight plan
+* *surveyArea = filenameFlightarea* set path and file name of the QGroundControl flight plan

-* *maxFlightTime = 25* set the maximum estimated lifetime of the battery in minutes
-* *maxwaypoints = 250* set the number of allowed way points in one control file (older DJIs /Litchi were constrained by 99 way points).
-Pleas note below you will use demo files from the package.
+Please note below you will use demo files from the package.
 To change it just put in the path and name of your DEM and planning file.

 ```r
 library(uavRmp)